castelao/DirectIP/README.md

 * [sbd-rs](https://crates.io/crates/sbd): Handles the Mobile-Originated side
   of the SBD protocol and provides a server to listen for incoming MO messages .
-This crate was ahead of its time when it started. (@gadomski, 2015)
+It was visionary to use Rust in 2015! (@gadomski, 2015)
 * [sbd_lib](https://crates.io/crates/sbd_lib): I believe it contains some elements of the sbd-rs crate, extending to MT messages while using serde to serialize and deserialize.
 Some interesting uses of the language